bhdai/kagglelink/README.md

 > [!NOTE]
 >
 > If you're using the Starter plan, they only offer 2 environment connection on this plan one for you local machine, one for kaggle instance.
-While the script will automatically release the Kaggle instance when you turn off Kaggle, but it's best to check [https://api-v1.zrok.io/](https://api-v1.zrok.io/) to make sure your local machine is connected and there are no other active connections.
+While the script will automatically release the Kaggle instance when you turn off Kaggle, but it's best to check [https://api-v1.zrok.io/](https://api-v1.zrok.io/) to make sure your local machine is connected and there are no other active connections before running the script again.

 ## License